mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

      sage: P.<x,y> = PolynomialRing(F,2,order="lex")

-Since we are working with more than one variable we must tell SageMath how to order the terms, in this case we selected a *lexicographic* ordering.
+Since we are working with more than one variable we must tell Sage how to order the terms, in this case we selected a *lexicographic* ordering.
 The default term ordering is *degree reverse lexicographic*, where the *total degree* is used first to determine the order of the monomials, then a *reverse lexicographic* order is used to break ties.
 Other options for monomial orderings are `deglex` (degree lexicographic) or you can define a *block* ordering by using the :func:`TermOrder` command.
 You can read more on monomial orderings on-line on Wikipedia_ and on MathWorld_,  or the book [Cox2007]_ .

 ..
 [Cox2007] Cox, David and Little, John and O'Shea, Donald, *Ideals, varieties, and algorithms.* Springer 2007
 .. _Wikipedia: http://http://en.wikipedia.org/wiki/Monomial_order